cypress-io/cypress/DEPLOY.md

 1. Make sure you have the correct permissions set up before proceeding:
     - An AWS account with permission to create AWS access keys for the Cypress CDN.
     - Permissions for your npm account to publish the `cypress` package.
+    - Permissions to modify environment variables for `cypress` on CircleCI and AppVeyor.
+    - Permissions to update releases in ZenHub.
 2. Make sure that you have the correct environment variables set up before proceeding:
     - Cypress AWS access key and secret in `aws_credentials_json`, which looks like this:
         ```text